MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

   "resourceGroup": "<YOUR_RESOURCE_GROUP>",
 ```

-### Connect your docker to the container registry instance

-Sign in to the container registry instance.
-Signing in lets you push an image.
-Use the following commands to verify the connection:
+Get the login server for the Container Registry instance by using the following command:

 ```azurecli
 export LOGIN_SERVER=$(az acr show \